rancher/rancher-docs/docs/reference-guides/rancher-webhook.md

 ```
 **Note:** This temporary workaround may violate an environment's security policy.
 This workaround also requires that port 9443 is unused on the host network.

 **Note:** Helm uses secrets by default.
 This is a datatype that some webhook versions validate to store information.
-In these cases, directly update the deployment with the hostNetwork=true value using kubectl, then run the helm commands listed above to avoid drift between the helm configuration and the actual state in the cluster.
+In these cases, directly update the deployment with the hostNetwork=true value using kubectl, then run the Helm commands listed above to prevent drift between the Helm configuration and the actual state of the cluster.

 ### Private GKE Cluster